error-wtf/CALCULATION_OF_NUMBER_PI/README.md

 - 4Gi -> 4GB of primary RAM used -> 32GB RAM NEEDED !!!
 - 2Gi -> 2GB of primary RAM used -> 16GB RAM NEEDED !!!
 - -d -> DIGITS -> -d 100G -> 100.000.000.000 DIGITS
-- for EASY USE of tpi.exe -> use : calculation of number pi - c++.bat
+- for EASY USE of tpi.exe -> use : !calculation of number pi - c++.bat!
 ---
 ENJOY AT OWN RISK !!!